cfwelch/compositional_demographic_embeddings/README.md

 6. Run `rm_known_bots.py` to remove files in all_posts belonging to known bots.

 ## Creating Demographic Matrix Embeddings
-1. The highest performing embeddings described in our paper use separate matricies for each demographic value and are learned using [Bamman et al.'s 2014 code](https://github.com/dbamman/geoSGLM).
-First, clone this repository `git clone git@github.com:dbamman/geoSGLM.git`.
+The highest performing embeddings described in our paper use separate matricies for each demographic value and are learned using [Bamman et al.'s 2014 code](https://github.com/dbamman/geoSGLM).
+I have compiled separate JAR files and included separate config files for each demographic scenario.
-2. TODO: Change `run.sh` parameters...
+1. First run `prepare_demographic_embed_data.py` to create the `java_ctx_embeds_reddit_demographic` file containing relevant data and the `reddit_vocab` file.
+2. In the embeddings folder, run the shell script for each demographic (`./run_VARIABLE.sh`) to generate embeddings.

 ## Creating User Matrix Embeddings
 1. TODO: Other paper...